 Research

-In his bachelor thesis at Charité Berlin, Noel developed a proof-of-concept electronic health record (EHR) data processing pipeline.
+In his bachelor thesis at the Charité Berlin and Technical University of Berlin (2024), Noel developed a proof-of-concept electronic health record (EHR) data processing pipeline.
 The objective was to streamline the use of quality-assessed EHR data for real world evidence studies and to build the foundation for the Charité Outcomes Research Repository (CORR).
 As a demonstration, established clinical risk scores were derived and extensively validated.

 In Kronenberg et al. (2024), Noel co-led a study that identified multimorbidity clusters in intensive care unit (ICU) patients.
 These clusters were independently associated with mortality and enhanced the predictive performance of a widely used clinical risk score.
 He presented the work as a poster at the Congress of the German Interdisciplinary Association for Intensive Care and Emergency Medicine (DIVI).